 MOD IAP/34A1/9

-RESOLUTION 175 (Guadalajara, 2010)
+RESOLUTION 175 (rev. busan, 2014)

 Telecommunication/information and communication technology accessibility for persons with disabilities, including age-related disabilities

-The Plenipotentiary Conference of the International Telecommunication Union (Guadalajara, 2010),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

 recognizing

-a) Resolution 70 (Johannesburg, 2008) of the World Telecommunication Standardization Assembly, on telecommunication/information and communication technology (ICT) accessibility for persons with disabilities, and the current studies, initiatives and events on this issue undertaken by the ITU Telecommunication Standardization Sector (ITU-T) and its study groups, in particular Study Group 2 and Study Group 16, in collaboration with the Joint Coordination Activity on Accessibility and Human Factors (JCA-AHF);
+a) Resolution 70 (Rev. Dubai, 2012) of the World Telecommunication Standardization Assembly, on telecommunication/information and communication technology (ICT) accessibility for persons with disabilities, and the current regulatory framework, studies, initiatives and events on this issue undertaken by the ITU Telecommunication Standardization Sector (ITU-T) and its study groups, in particular Study Group 2 and Study Group 16, in collaboration with the Joint Coordination Activity on Accessibility and Human Factors (JCA-AHF);

+b) Article 12 of the International Telecommunication Regulations (ITR), adopted by the World Conference on International Telecommunications (WCIT, Dubai 2012), encourages national Governments to provide global telecommunication and ICT services based on technical standards that ensure accessibility to telecommunications/ICTs for persons with disabilities, so all can fully participate in the society on an equal footing with the rest;

+c) the Dubai Declaration (WTDC, 2014), which states a series of measures to promote equitable, affordable, inclusive and sustainable development of telecommunication/ICT networks, applications and services, identifying in Objective 4 of the Dubai Action Plan the accessibility to telecommunications/ICTs for persons with disabilities, including age-related disabilities;

-b) Resolution 58 (Hyderabad, 2010) of the World Telecommunication Development Conference, on access to ICT for persons with disabilities, including age-related disabilities, based on the ITU Telecommunication Development Sector (ITU-D) special initiative work carried out through studies conducted within the framework of Question 20/1 of ITU-D Study Group 1, commencing in September 2006 and proposing the wording of that resolution and, likewise, the ITU-D initiative on development of an e-accessibility toolkit for persons with disabilities, in collaboration and partnership with the Global Initiative for Inclusive ICTs (G3ict);
+d) Resolution 58 (Rev. Dubai, 2014) of the World Telecommunication Development Conference, on Accessibility to Telecommunications and Information and Communication Technologies (ICTs) for persons with disabilities, including age-related disabilities, based on the ITU Telecommunication Development Sector (ITU-D) special initiative work carried out through studies conducted within the framework of Question 20/1 of ITU-D Study Group 1, commencing in September 2006, on development of an e-accessibility toolkit for persons with disabilities, in collaboration and partnership with the Global Initiative for Inclusive ICTs (G3ict);

-c) ongoing work in, the ITU Radiocommunication Sector (ITU-R), ITU-T and ITU-D to bridge the digital disability divide;
+e) ongoing work in, the ITU Radiocommunication Sector (ITU-R);